ParaToolsInc/taucmdr/docs/source/style.rst

 When editing existing code, follow the existing code style.
 The project's pylintrc file will enforce most of these rules.

-At a glance, the few exceptions to `Google Python Style` are:
+The exceptions to `Google Python Style` are:

 * Maximum line length is 120 characters.
 * Multiple imports per line are OK, e.g. ``from tau import logger, error, util``.
-  * try-catch-finally-else blocks are OK and shouldn't be deliberately avoided.
+* Exceptions should not be avoided.
+Prefer `EAFP Style`_.
 * Complex list comprehensions are OK.

 The `Google Python Style`_ guide is duplicated here with modifications for these exceptions.
 Credit goes to the original authors:

 * Amit Patel
 * Antoine Picard
 * Eugene Jhong
 * Gregory P. Smith
 * Jeremy Hylton
 * Matt Smart
 * Mike Shields
 * Shane Liebling

 Lint